LingoNMBU/FYS4150-Project-4/README.md

 Wohooo another one let's go!

-problem 4,5 and 6: data is generated with is compiled with
+problem 4,5 and 6: data is generated with is with

 g++ -O3 problem4_5_6.cpp src/lattice.cpp -I include -o problem4_5_6.cpp.exe -larmadillo
 &
 ./problem4_5_6.exe

 problem 8: data is generated with the following: